Stellarium/stellarium/skycultures/indian/CONTRIBUTOR_README.md

 Welcome and thanks for contributing!
 For general information, please see description.en.utf8 .

 # Updating constellations_boundaries.dat
-Since constellations_boundaries.data does not allow comments, we place relevant comments here.
+Since constellations_boundaries.data does not (prior to 0.16.1) allow comments, we place relevant comments here.

 ## Format
 ```